 The benefits of study abroad are immeasurable, both personally and professionally.

-Spring and Summer 2021 study abroad, faculty-led travel courses, and the National Student Exchange Program have been suspended due to the global pandemic.
-We cannot guarantee that fall 2021 travel will be possible, but we are here to share the best current guidance and talk about options for fall 2021 and beyond.
-Make an appointment to see what might be possible next year, and work with us to start planning early.
+Make an appointment to see what might be possible next year and work with us to start planning early.
 We can't wait to see where you'll go next.

 Broaden your horizons and:

 - Learn about the world, your country and yourself

 - Increase your openness to new ideas and become an independent thinker